parmegv/leap_doc/docs/platform/config.md

 `file(filename)`

   > Inserts the full contents of the file.
 If the file is an erb template, it is rendered.
-The filename can either be one of the pre-defined file symbols, are it can be a path relative to the "files" directory in your provider instance.
+The filename can either be one of the pre-defined file symbols, or it can be a path relative to the "files" directory in your provider instance.
 E.g, `file :ca_cert` or `files 'ca/ca.crt'`.

 `file_path(filename)`